 We operate through subsidiaries in Kazakhstan, Russia, Ukraine, Kyrgyzstan, Uzbekistan, Azerbaijan, Armenia, the EU, UAE, UK and U.S., Germany, and Cyprus including representative offices of our Cyprus broker in Greece, France and Spain.
 Enforcement officials generally interpret anti-corruption laws to prohibit, among other things, improper payments to government officials such as those of the CBR, the Agency of the Republic of Kazakhstan for Regulation and Development of the Financial Market (the "ARDFM"), the Cyprus Securities and Exchange Commission (the "CySEC"), Federal Financial Supervisory Authority ("BaFIN") the Center for Coordination and Development of Securities Market of the Republic of Uzbekistan and the National Commission on Securities and Stock Market of Ukraine, the Financial Industry Regulatory Authority ("FINRA") which are the principal regulatory bodies that control and monitor our operations in the respective countries in which we operate.
 Our internal policies and those of our subsidiaries provide for training and compliance with all applicable anti-corruption laws and regulations.
 Despite our training and compliance programs, it is possible that our employees, agents or independent contractors may cause us or a subsidiary to violate applicable laws.
-In the event that we believe on have reason to believe that our employees investigate the relevant facts and circumstances, which can be costly and require significant time and attention from senior management.
-Non-compliance with these laws may result in criminal or civil penalties, which could result in a material adverse effect on our business, financial condition, and result of operations.
+In the event that we believe or have reason to believe that our employees, agents or independent contractors have or may have caused us or a subsidiary to violate applicable anti-corruption laws, we may be required to investigate or have outside counsel investigate the relevant facts and circumstances, which can be costly and require significant time and attention from senior management.
+Noncompliance with these laws may result in criminal or civil penalties, which could result in a material adverse effect on our business, financial condition, and result of operations.